const std = @import("std");

 .
 As a result, in C/C++ projects, you have not only to install and manage your C/C++ compilers, but you also have to install and manage these build systems separately.

-But instead of using a separate build system, in Zig, we use the Zig language itself to write build scripts.
-In other words, Zig contains a native build system in it.
-And we can use this build system to write small scripts in Zig, which describes the necessary steps to build/compile our Zig project1.
+In Zig, we don’t need to use a separate set of tools to build our projects, because a build system is embedded inside the language itself.
+Therefore, Zig contains a native build system in it, and we can use this build system to write small scripts in Zig, which describes the necessary steps to build/compile our Zig project1.
 So, everything you need to build a complex Zig project is the zig

 compiler, and nothing more.